Preventing Tax Errors:

 - whether gains or losses were short-term or long-term

-For people who sold shares acquired through equity compensation, these stock sales carry an extra twist in their cost basis.
+For people who sold shares in 2011 that were acquired through equity compensation, these stock sales carry an extra twist in their cost basis.
 In fact, cost-basis reporting is now more complex, confusing, and vulnerable to errors.
 If you are not aware of the reporting rules, the resulting confusion may lead you to overpay taxes.
-An article and an FAQ on this website explain the background, how to understand Form 1099-B if you sold shares from stock compensation or an ESPP, and how to avoid mistakes with the cost basis that can lead to overpayment of taxes.
+A thorough new article and FAQ on myStockOptions.com explain the background, how to understand Form 1099-B if you sold shares from stock compensation or an ESPP, and how to avoid mistakes with the cost basis that can lead to overpayment of taxes.

 IRS Form 8949, Schedule D's New Best Friend

-The revision of Form 1099-B required a complete revamp of the tax-return forms used to report stock sales.
-To report a sale of shares on your tax return, you must now complete the new IRS Form 8949 along with Schedule D, which significantly changed upon the introduction of Form 8949.
+The revision of Form 1099-B is not the only IRS curveball this tax season.
+The changes in the 1099-B information also required a complete revamp of the tax-return forms used to report stock sales.
+To report a sale of shares on your tax return, you must now complete the new IRS Form 8949 along with Schedule D, which has significantly changed upon the introduction of Form 8949.
 You submit both with your Form 1040 tax return.

-Form 8949 is where you list the details of each stock sale, using the information on Form 1099-B, while Schedule D now simply aggregates the column totals from this form to report your overall long-term and short-term capital gains and losses.
-However, the cost-basis information sent to the IRS in Box 3 of Form 1099-B may be too low, or the box may be blank.
+The new Form 8949 is where you list the details of each stock sale, using the information on Form 1099-B, while Schedule D now simply aggregates the column totals from this form to report your overall long-term and short-term capital gains and losses.
+However, the cost-basis information in Box 3 of Form 1099-B may be too low, or the box may be blank.
 Depending on your situation, this may be the case for any of several reasons:

 - The new rules for cost-basis reporting are mandatory only for stock acquired in 2011 and later, so the basis of stock acquired earlier may not be reported.

-- Brokers are not required to include the compensation part of the basis in their reporting to the IRS.
-The latest IRS proposed regulations indicate that brokers may not have to report the compensation portion at all in the foreseeable future.
+- Brokers will not be required to include the compensation part of the basis until 2013, and then only for new grants made in 2013 or later.
+However, the latest IRS proposed regulations indicate that brokers may not have to report the compensation portion at all in the foreseeable future.

 - No basis is reported for restricted stock and RSUs, as they are not acquired for cash and are considered noncovered securities.

-Alert: It is up to you—not your company, your broker, or the IRS—to make any necessary modifications in your Form 8949.
+It is up to you—not your company, your broker, or the IRS—to make any necessary modifications in your Form 8949.
 The special section Reporting Company Stock Sales on this site presents FAQs with annotated diagrams of Form 8949 and Schedule D. Each FAQ explains and illustrates a different reporting situation involving stock options, restricted stock, restricted stock units, performance shares, employee stock purchase plans, or stock appreciation rights.
-Clear instructions and diagrams show how to complete the forms, whether the cost-basis information reported to the IRS on Form 1099-B is accurate, too low, or omitted.
+Clear instructions and diagrams show how to complete the forms, whether the cost-basis information in Box 3 of Form 1099-B is accurate, too low, or omitted.